Tethys: Grandmother Goddess of the Waters

 Tethys and Oceanus

 In this family tree of Greek gods, Tethys and her brother Oceanus were both seen as deities associated with water.
-Oceanus was connected with the great ribbon of freshwater which the Greeks believed circled the earth beyond the Pillars of Hercules.
+Oceanus was connected with the great ribbon of freshwater which the Greeks believed circled the earth beyond the Pillars of Hercules (Heracles).
 Indeed, he was so strongly associated with this mythic river that the two seem to have been often conflated, with the name Oceanus seeming many times to describe a location more than an actual deity.

 Tethys, on the other hand, was considered the font through which fresh water flowed into the world, the channel by which Oceanus’ waters reached men.
-She was also, in various times, associated with the shallow seas and even the deeper ocean, and in fact her name, Tethys, was given to the Tethys Sea that was just beginning to separate the continents that formed Pangea in the Mesozoic era.
+She was also, at various times, associated with the shallow seas and even the deeper ocean, and in fact, her name, Tethys, was given to the Tethys Sea that was just beginning to separate the continents that formed Pangea in the Mesozoic era.

 Alternate Family Trees